-This region extends down from the higher" altitude Snowfields below 900-1300 metres to an elevation of about 200 mctres (adjacent to the Midland Region in the north and the Gippsland Plain in the south).
-The wet sclerophyll forests below the Eucalytus delegatensis community are included in this region.
+This region extends down from the higher-altitude Snowfields below 900—1300 metres to an elevation of about 200 metres (adjacent to the Midland Region in the north and the Gippsland Plain in the south).
+The wet sclerophyll forests below the Eucalyptus delegatensis community are included in this region.
 However, it was not possible to circumscribe this region accurately by a generalized and simplified boundary.
 The highly dissected and rugged landscape results in the development of an extremely complex mosaic of floristic communities.
 The western limit of this region is geologically (and floristically) defined by the position of the eastern limits of the Newer Volcanic basalt plain (of the Victorian Volcanic Plain).
-These two regions adjoin at Kilmore East and just north of Yan Yean (between longitudes of approximately 14500' and 145o5'E).
+These two regions adjoin at Kilmore East and just north of Yan Yean (between longitudes of approximately 145°00’ and 145°05’E).
 In the north-east this region is continuous with the Southern Tablelands (of New South Wales), whereas, in the south-east it is juxtaposed with East Gippsland (refer to the latter region for a description of their common boundary).

 Cool temperate rainforest chiefly occurs along wet montane rivers and gullies, and more rarely on sheltered mountain slopes and plateaus.
 In this region, it can be found at the following scenic reserves: Mt Donna Buang (Figure 6.18), Cement Creek, Mt Victoria, Myrtle Gully, and Cumberland (all localities are near Melbourne).

-Tall open-forests dominated by Eucalyptus regnans are widely distributed throughout much of the region below clevatl`ons of 1300 metres (more commonly below about 950 metres).
+Tall open-forests dominated by Eucalyptus regnans are widely distributed throughout much of the region below elevations of 1300 metres (more commonly below about 950 metres).
 Eucalyptus delegatensis (mostly associated with vegetation of the Snowfields Region) forms tall open-forests (montane forests) above elevations of about 950 metres.
-Simll` ar forests are occasionally dominated by Eucalyptus nitens.
-The understorey (up to about 7 metres high) is dominated by shrubs, with the ground-layer consisting of ferns, grass es and herbs.
+Similar forests are occasionally dominated by Eucalyptus nitens.
+The understorey (up to about 7 metres high) is dominated by shrubs, with the ground-layer consisting of ferns, grasses and herbs.
 Ashton (in Groves 1981) provides a general overview of the tall open-forests in Australia.

 Eucalyptus obliqua and E. cypellocarpa-dominated open-forest (up to 40 metres high) is common throughout much of the region.
 Eucalyptus baxteri, E. dives, E. radiata and E. sieberi are often associated with this community.
-The understorey varies considerably but is usually a dense shrublayer (e.g. Acacia mmucronata, Cassinia aculeata and Daviesia uliczfOlia) up to 3 metres high.
-The common sub-shrubs and ground-layer species include Bi//ardiera scandens, Blechnum cartilagineum, Calochlaena dubia, Epacris impressa, Gonocarpus tetrag) nus, Goodenia ovata, Lepidosperma laterale, Lindsaea linearis, Lomandra litzformis, Platylobium formosum, Poa spp., Pteridium esculentum, Spyridium parvzfolium, Stylidium graminifolium, Tetratheca ciliata, Tetrarrhena juncea and Vio/a hederacea.
+The understorey varies considerably but is usually a dense shrub-layer (e.g. Acacia mucronata, Cassinia aculeata and Daviesia ulicifolia) up to 3 metres high.
+The common sub-shrubs and ground-layer species include Billardiera scandens, Blechnum cartilagineum, Calochlaena dubia, Epacris impressa, Gonocarpus tetragynus, Goodenia ovata, Lepidosperma laterale, Lindsaea linearis, Lomandra filiformis, Platylobium formosum, Poa spp., Pteridium esculentum, Spyridium parvifolium, Stylidium graminifolium, Tetratheca ciliata, Tetrarrhena juncea and Viola hederacea.

-Eucalyptus radiata forms an open-forest (2840 metres high) at elevations of 300-1100 metres (rainfall of more than 1020 mm per annum) (Anon.
+Eucalyptus radiata forms an open-forest (28–40 metres high) at elevations of 300–1100 metres (rainfall of more than 1020 mm per annum) (Anon.
 1972c, 1973a, 1974b).
-On cool moist sites it is frequently associated with Eucalyptus g/obulus or E. vimina/is, and on drier sites it associates with E. dives, E. macrorhyncha and E. mannifera.
-The understorey often consists of scattered small trees or shrubs (e.g. Acacia dealbata, A. melanoxylon, Daviesia latzfOlia and Platylobium formosum).
+On cool moist sites it is frequently associated with Eucalyptus globulus or E. viminalis, and on drier sites it associates with E. dives, E. macrorhyncha and E. mannifera.
+The understorey often consists of scattered small trees or shrubs (e.g. Acacia dealbata, A. melanoxylon, Daviesia latifolia and Platylobium formosum).
 Pteridium esculentum and Poa spp. are common in the ground-layer.
-This alliance is common throughout much of the region (e.g. in the Darbyshire-Cravensville area-to the east of Tallangatta, in the Strathbogie Ranges, in the Mansfield area and on the Black Range).
+This alliance is common throughout much of the region (e.g. in the Darbyshire–Cravensville area—to the east of Tallangatta, in the Strathbogie Ranges, in the Mansfield area and on the Black Range).

-Open-forest to woodland (up to 25 metres high), dominated by Eucalyptus goniocalyx, E. macrorhyncha, E . polyanthemos, E . obliqua and E. radiata, occurs on the relatively dry, undulating areas below elevations of about 400 metres.
-The understorey of sparse shrubs (up to 3 metres high) is dominated by Acacia mucronata, A. myrtzfOlia, Cassinia aculeata and Exocarpos cupresszformis.
-The sub-shruband ground-layer is usually dense.
-Common species include Gonocarpus tetragynus, Hypericum gramineum, Lindsaea linearis, Lomandra jilzformis, Poa spp., Pteridium esculentum, Tetrarrhena juncea, Themeda triandra and Viola hederacea.
-Other species that are usually present include Acacia stricta, Acrotriche serrulata, Adiantum aethiopicum, Clematis aristata, Dianella revoluta, Pimelea humilzs` , Microlaena stipoides and Oxalis spp.
+Open-forest to woodland (up to 25 metres high), dominated by Eucalyptus goniocalyx, E. macrorhyncha, E. polyanthemos, E. obliqua and E. radiata, occurs on the relatively dry, undulating areas below elevations of about 400 metres.
+The understorey of sparse shrubs (up to 3 metres high) is dominated by Acacia mucronata, A. myrtifolia, Cassinia aculeata and Exocarpos cupressiformis.
+The sub-shrub- and ground-layer is usually dense.
+Common species include Gonocarpus tetragynus, Hypericum gramineum, Lindsaea linearis, Lomandra filiformis, Poa spp., Pteridium esculentum, Tetrarrhena juncea, Themeda triandra and Viola hederacea.
+Other species that are usually present include Acacia stricta, Acrotriche serrulata, Adiantum aethiopicum, Clematis aristata, Dianella revoluta, Pimelea humilis, Microlaena stipoides and Oxalis spp.
 This community occurs on clay-loam soils to the east of the Dandenong Ranges.

 Low open-forests (less than 15 metres high) dominated by Callitris endlicheri occur on the granite massifs of Pine Mountain and Burrowa.
 Associated species are typical of a dry sclerophyll forest (e.g. Eucalyptus blakelyi, E. goniocalyx and E. macrorhyncha).
 Brachychiton populneus occurs occasionally as a co-dominant.
 Heathy shrubs (e.g. Calytrix tetragona) occur on shallow skeletal soils amongst the exposed rocks.
 This community also occurs in the neighbouring Midlands (e.g. Mt Pilot, Mt Porcupine).

 An open-forest occurs on the wet slopes and river banks of most of the major rivers in the region.
 Gullan et al. (1979) recognize this as riparian forest, however, the distinction from wet sclerophyll forest is not clear.
 This community is often dominated by Eucalyptus viminalis and sometimes by E. obliqua.
-Understorey species commonly include Acacia dealbata, A. melanoxylon, Cassinia aculeata, Coprosma quadda, Cyathea austrahs, Dickonia antarctica, Goodem"a ovata, Kunzea ericoides, Lomatia fraseri, Pomaderris era, Prostanthera lasianthos, Rubus paTvoh'us and *Rubus fruticosus spp. agg.
-The ground-layer is dominated by Acaena novae-zelandiae, Australina z'lla, Blechnum nudum, B. wattsii, Carex aressa, *Centaurium tenuorum, Centella cordOlia, Gratiola peruviana, HydrocoLe hirta, Isoleis inundata, Lepidosperma elatius, L. laterale, Oxalis spp., Poa spp., Polystichum olerum, *Prunella vulgaris, Pteridium esculentum and Viola hederacea.
-The liane C/ematis aristata and the scrambling plant Tetrarrhena juncea are also common in this community.
+Understorey species commonly include Acacia dealbata, A. melanoxylon, Cassinia aculeata, Coprosma quadrifida, Cyathea australis, Dicksonia antarctica, Goodenia ovata, Kunzea ericoides, Lomatia fraseri, Pomaderris aspera, Prostanthera lasianthos, Rubus parvifolius and *Rubus fruticosus spp. agg.
+The ground-layer is dominated by Acaena novae-zelandiae, Australina pusilla, Blechnum nudum, B. wattsii, Carex appressa, *Centaurium tenuiflorum, Centella cordifolia, Gratiola peruviana, Hydrocotyle hirta, Isolepis inundata, Lepidosperma elatius, L. laterale, Oxalis spp., Poa spp., Polystichum proliferum, *Prunella vulgaris, Pteridium esculentum and Viola hederacea.
+The liane Clematis aristata and the scrambling plant Tetrarrhena juncea are also common in this community.
 Examples of this association can be seen on the Acheron, Taggerty, Thomson and upper Yarra Rivers (Gullan et al. 1979) (Plate 6Y).